 I have talked to three long-distance friends in the past four days who are planning their family trip to DC this summer.
 They’ve all asked how they should plan a visit that their kids will love and if there are any “hidden gems” they should know about.

-Some museums, such as the National Museum of African American History and Culture, Natural History, Air and Space, and the Holocaust Museum, are extremely hard to grab tickets for, so try and get online as soon as the passes are released.
+Some museums, such as the National Museum of African American History and Culture and the Holocaust Museum, are extremely hard to grab tickets for, so try and get online as soon as the passes are released.
 Most museums are limiting reservations to 6 tickets.

-Two Smithonsian museums, the National Postal Museum and the Anacostia Community Museum, will not require tickets when they open in August.
+The Air and Space Museum and the Smithsonian Castle reopen on July 30th, no timed-entry tickets will be required.
+Two other Smithonsian museums, the National Postal Museum and the Anacostia Community Museum, will not require tickets when they open in August.
 Kids love the Postal Museum, so that can be a good one to check out, if you’re having a hard time getting tickets to other museums.

 United States Holocaust Memorial Museum is open, free timed-entry tickets are available to reserve 30 days in advance with passes being released at 8am ET.
 There are also a limited number of same-day tickets available.
 Reserve your tickets here: https://www.ushmm.org/information/visit-the-museum/admission-tickets

-The National Archives are open Saturday and Sunday only for about 4 hours each day, timed-entry tickets are sparse, but if you can grab one, it’s worth it to see the US Constitution, Declaration of Independence, and the Bill of Rights!
-When writing this, only 3 dates in July are available for reservation: https://museum.archives.gov/
+The National Archives have just expanded their hours.
+They’re now open daily from 10-5:30pm.
+Free timed-entry tickets are sparse, but if you can grab one, it’s worth it to see the US Constitution, Declaration of Independence, and the Bill of Rights!
+When writing this, only one date was available for reservation: https://museum.archives.gov/

 Other museums that kids particularly like and you may be interested in that have a bit better availability, but also have limited hours and/or it’s still best to reserve advance tickets include…